Canon T5i vs Sony RX10 II

 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T5i does not provide wifi capability.

-Both the T5i and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the T5i and RX10 II can be found, respectively, in the Canon T5i Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon T5i or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.